ScaleBox Docs

 Creating Sandbox with Object Storage

-Configure object storage when creating a sandbox using the API.
+Configure object storage when creating a sandbox using --object-storage (inline JSON) or the API.
 The storage will be automatically mounted when the sandbox starts.

 Manual Mounting at Runtime